-In the context of a healthy diet, moderate intake of mildly cooked pork probably does not increase the risk of cancer, but for optimal health, it seems sensible to limit the consumption of overcooked pork.
+In the context of a healthy diet, moderate intake of adequately cooked pork probably does not increase your risk of cancer.
+Yet, for optimal health, it seems sensible to limit your consumption of overcooked pork.

-Bottom Line: In itself, pork is probably not a risk factor for cancer.
+SUMMARY In itself, pork is likely not a risk factor for cancer.
 However, high consumption of overcooked pork is a cause for concern.

-Eating raw or undercooked (rare) pork should be avoided altogether, especially in developing countries.
+Eating raw or undercooked (rare) pork should be avoided — especially in developing countries.

-This is because raw pork may contain several types of parasites that can infect humans ().
+That’s because raw pork may contain several types of parasites that can infect humans (

 The pork tapeworm (Taenia solium) is an intestinal parasite.
-It sometimes reaches a length of 2-3 meters (6.5–10 feet).
+It sometimes reaches a length of 6.5–10 feet (2–3 meters).

 People get infected by eating raw or undercooked pork.

-Most of the time, it is completely harmless and does not cause any symptoms.
+Most of the time, it’s completely harmless and doesn’t cause symptoms.

 Trichinella is a family of parasitic roundworms that cause a disease known as trichinosis or trichinellosis.

-Although trichinellosis is uncommon in developed countries, eating raw or undercooked (rare) pork may increase the risk, especially when the meat is from free-ranging, wild or backyard pigs ().
+Though this condition is uncommon in developed countries, eating raw or undercooked (rare) pork may increase your risk — especially when the meat is from free-ranging, wild, or backyard pigs (

-However, trichinellosis can develop into a serious condition, especially in elderly people.
+Still, it can develop into a serious condition, especially in older adults.

 In some cases, it may lead to weakness, muscle pain, fever, and swelling around the eyes.
-In worst case scenarios, it can be fatal ().
+It may even be fatal (

-Toxoplasma gondii is the scientific name of a parasitic protozoan, a single-cell "animal", which is only visible in a microscope.
+Toxoplasma gondii is the scientific name of a parasitic protozoan — a single-cell animal only visible in a microscope.

-It is found worldwide, estimated to be present in approximately one third of all humans ().
+It’s found worldwide and estimated to be present in approximately one-third of all humans (

-Usually, infection with Toxoplasma gondii does not cause any symptoms, but in people with weak immune systems it may lead to a condition known as toxoplasmosis.
+Usually, infection with Toxoplasma gondii does not cause symptoms, but it may lead to a condition known as toxoplasmosis in people with weak immune systems.

 Pork is the world's most popular type of meat.